anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_3.md

 # Laboratory 3 - Renaming, labeling and recoding variables

-Authors: [Leonardo Sangali Barone] (leonardo.barone@usp.br) and [Patrick Silva] (leonardo.barone@usp.br)
+Authors: [Leonardo Sangali Barone](leonardo.barone@usp.br) and Patrick Silva

 ## Objective

 We are going to learn the basics of how to manage variables.
 We will produce frequency tables, histograms and densities.
-We will use 2 different datasets.
-We will use 2 different datasets, the 2013 Growth Academic Performance Index (API) Data File and the 2015 Latinobarometer.
+We will use 3 different datasets, the 2013 Growth Academic Performance Index (API) Data File, 2011 Latinobarometer and the Labor Market Field Experiment dataset.
+Download the datasets from the [course repository](https://github.com/leobarone/IPSA_USP_EADA_2018#laboratories) before moving on.

 ## Renaming variables